 Medicare Part A helps pay for:

 Covered services for hospital inpatients include semi-private room, meals, general nursing and other hospital services and supplies.
-This includes:

 Medicare Part A will pay for skilled nursing facility care for people with Medicare who meet all of the following conditions: